 Objective 3.3.
-Improve ef 3.3.
-Improve effectiveness of nonpoint source control efforts to prevent harmful and nuisance algal blooms.
-Commitments priority tributa 3.3.a.
+Improve et 3.3.
+Improve effectiveness of nonpoint source control efforts to reduce HABs.
+Commitments 3.3.a.
+Monitor priority tributa 3.3.b.
+Demons for managing r 3.3.a.
 Monitor and assess nutrient conditions in western Lake Erie, Green Bay, Saginaw Bay and priority tributaries to the Great Lakes.
 3.3.b.
-Demonstrate new, improved or collaborative approaches to achieve water quality goals.
-Measures of Prog Annual Tarរ្ Baseline/ Universe FY2025 Target FY2026 Target FY2027 Target FY2028 Target FY2029 Target 3.3.1.
+Demonstrate new or improved approaches, including those at the watershed scale, for managing nutrients and runoff to prevent harmful algal blooms.
+Measures of Progress With Annual Targets Baseline/ Universe FY2025 Target FY2026 Target FY2027 Target FY2028 Target FY2029 Target 3.3.1.
 Nutrient monitoring and assessment activities conducted.
 30 / N/A 30 30 30 30 30 3.3.2.
 Nutrient and stormwater runoff reduction demonstration projects implemented.
 10 / N/A 10 10 10 10 10 the-art technologies to predict and understand the environmental drivers of HABs.
 Scientists use an integrated approach consisting of satellite images, real-time buoys and a comprehensive monitoring program to predict algal bloom intensity and movement in western Lake Erie.
 HABs are tracked in real time, and weekly bulletins are issued that report the HAB's current location, forecast its future movement and categorize its intensity.
 Bulletins are available online, allowing decision-makers, coastal community residents and visitors alike to better monitor and plan around the presence of HABs.
 Modeled after Lake Erie, similar approaches are being piloted in Saginaw Bay and Green Bay.
-GLRI has also supported the development of Runoff Risk forecasts, which incorporate weather forecasts with soil moisture models to help farmers decide when to apply nutrients, based on where and when there is a likelihood of surface water runoff.

 "Targets" are not cumulative.
-"Baseline" and "Targets" for Measures 3.3.1 and 3.3.2 identify activities conducted annually.
+"Baseline" and "Targets" for Measure 3.3.1 and 3.3.2 identify activities conducted annually.